 In response to concerns with the cost trends in retirement benefits, the 2011-2012 Santa Clara County Civil Grand Jury obtained data on pensions, and other retirement benefits, from the cities within the County.
-Its June 13, 2012 report and findings noted that a high proportion of retirement benefit payments are attributable to investment results of CalPERS which have been volatile.
+Its June 13, 2012 report and findings noted the high proportion of retirement benefit payments were attributable to the volatile investment results of CalPERS.
 The Grand Jury expressed concern that the CalPERS actuarial rate of return assumption was unrealistically high and recommended that cities take steps to contain and reduce benefits.
 It suggested that defined contribution plans (DC) in place of existing DB plans be considered as a way to lower public employer costs, unpredictable unfunded liabilities and taxpayer risks.
 It also concluded that the escalating costs of providing benefits could otherwise lead to reduction in necessary services and the ultimate costs to taxpayers would be "an unbearable burden."